 Global IP's provide IP flexibility by allowing users to shift workloads between servers (even in different datacenters).
 Global IP's also provide IP persistence by allowing for transitions between servers and CCI's; for example upgrading from a CCI to a dedicated system without having your IP tied to a particular server or VLAN.

-To begin using Global IP's please follow the steps below:
+To order Global IP's please follow the steps below:

-- Through the portal (manage.softlayer.com) click on Public Network -> Global IP and select "Order IP Addresses".
+- Through the portal (control.softlayer.com) navigate to Network, IP Management, Subnets, and then click on "Order IP Addresses".